shadowlan/blog/misc/shortcuts.md

 * Ctrl+Shift+- .. navigate forward
 * Fold folds the innermost uncollapsed region at the cursor: ⌥+⌘+[
 * Unfold unfolds the collapsed region at the cursor: ⌥+⌘+]
+* select with regrex: find with regrex, then input option+enter

 ## VSCODE Setting
 * trim whitespace: Preferences > User Settings add '"files.trimTrailingWhitespace": true'